Interactive map: Find out how many Covid-19 cases there are in your area of Aberdeen and Aberdeenshire - Evening Express

 The latest official figures showing the spread of coronavirus across Aberdeen and Aberdeenshire give an idea of how your community is affected.

-The regions are broken down into smaller community areas and show the number of Covid-19 cases from November 21-27.
+The regions are broken down into smaller community areas and show the number of Covid-19 cases from November 29 to December 5.

 That number can also be put into context – by saying how many cases there have been per 100,000 population.

-Figures have shown that cases in many areas over the past week, however, the number of cases in Aberdeen has increased from 132 to 201 for the seven day period.
+The number of cases in Aberdeen has decreased from 201 to 165 for the seven day period.

-In Aberdeenshire, the number of cases has increased from 165 to 239.
+In Aberdeenshire, the number of cases has decreased from 239 to 219.

-Aberdeen now has 14 areas in the highest 100 and over category, down from nine last week, including Ashgrove, city centre east, Cove North, Mastrick, Northfield, Old Aberdeen and Torry.
-Combined the 14 areas have 117 cases.
+Aberdeen now has 15 areas in the highest 100 and over category, up one from last week, including Balgownie and Donmouth West, Braeside, City Centre, Cove South, Danestone, Tillydrone, Torry and Woodside.
+Combined the 15 areas have 94 cases.

+Cults, Bieldside and Milltimber East has seen the biggest drop in cases compared to last week, down between 22 and 25 on the previous seven day period.

+And in Torry, despite remaining in the 100 cases and over category, has actually seen cases drop by almost half from 29 to 16.

 Use the slider below to compare the latest figures with the last seven-day period.

-In Aberdeenshire 18 areas now fall into that category, two more than last week, with around 98 cases.
+In Aberdeenshire 15 areas now fall into that category, three less than last week, with around 149 cases.

-The areas include Auchnagatt, Banchory, Crathes and Torphins, Ellon West, Fraserburgh, Longside and Rattray, Macdufff, Mearns and Laurencekirk, Mintlaw, New Pitsligo, and parts of Peterhead.
+The areas include Banchory, Crathes and Torphins, Cromar and Kildrummy, Ellon West, Kintore, Mearns and Laurencekirk, Peterhead and Stonehaven.

+Over the past week, the number of cases in Stonehaven has more than doubled from a maximum of eight to 21.

+And in Crathes and Torphins area, the number of people testing positive for Covid-19 has jumped from 16 to 36.

 However, the map shows there are six areas in the city and eight in Aberdeenshire with no Covid cases.